 For comparison, the Google Chromecast is $35 (£30, AU$59) and offers similar performance but uses your phone instead of a remote, while the Amazon Fire TV Stick with the Alexa Voice Remote costs $39.99 (£39.99, AU$69.99).
 The Fire TV Stick is very comparable in terms of performance, but instead uses Amazon’s more insular Amazon Fire TV OS.

 While the Roku Express’s performance might fit into the category of streaming video box, its stature puts it more in the category of a streaming stick.
-At 0.7 x 3.4 x 1.4 inches (H x W x D) it’s almost as small the Roku Streaming Stick and, funny enough, even smaller than the remote that comes with it inside the box.
+At 0.7 x 3.4 x 1.4 inches (H x W x D) it’s nearly the same size as the Roku Streaming Stick and, funny enough, even smaller than the remote that comes inside the box.
 But, the benefit to its small form factor is that you can throw it in a bag or store in on your media shelf without it taking up too much real estate.

 Roku also includes a two-foot-long HDMI cable in every box, a remote and double-sided adhesive tape that will allow you to stick the Express onto your TV or on any surface around it that still gives it line-of-sight to the remote.